ddella/WebSocket/README.md

       Sec-WebSocket-Key: n6L8hzDkt+MaFqHE3iefTQ==
       Sec-WebSocket-Extensions: permessage-deflate; client_max_window_bits

-This is a Wireshark packet capture of the response from the server that accept the request from the client.
+This is a Wireshark packet capture of the handshake from the server.

       HTTP/1.1 101 Switching Protocols
       Upgrade: websocket